 "Clash of the Titans"

-After an evening of preliminary matches, George Hackenschmidt and Frank Gotch met in the ring at Dexter Park Pavilion after 10 p.m. on an unusually warm early spring night.
+After an evening of preliminary matches, George Hackenschmidt and Frank Gotch met in the ring at Dexter Park Pavilion (a sports venue built near the now-gone Chicago Stockyards southwest of downtown) after 10 p.m. on an unusually warm early spring night.
 The two men were cautious at first, with Gotch trying to remain out of the reach of the champion and his powerful bearhug.
 The Iowan kept Hack at arms' length, wrapping his hands around the champ's powerful neck, exerting downward pressure in an attempt to wear him down.

 According to accounts of the match, there was plenty of hand-fighting and tying-up in the stand-up position, with some successful takedowns and throws that brought the action to the mat ... but, from most reports, the match had long periods of tying up and pushing each other around the ring, punctuated by bursts of tremendous action.

 Because it was a warm night -- and the match was contested under intense lights for film cameras -- both wrestlers broke out into a sweat early.
 (Both men were stripped to the waist; Hackenschmidt wore trunks, while Gotch wore full-length tights.)
 After about an hour of wrestling, the champion straightened out of his familiar crouch position, complaining to the referee that he couldn't get a grip on Gotch's body, alleging that the Iowan was "oiled up."
 Hack proposed that the match be postponed so that both men could take a hot bath.
 The referee refused, telling Hack, in essence, he should have raised the issue earlier, and the match continued.